 Evidence suggests that the divergence between broadband coverage and digital resource usage may be driven in part by Florida's large aging population (see Figure 6).
-In Florida, individuals ages 65 and older are nearly 9% less likely to have broadband Internet than those ages 18 to 64.
-Adults ages 18-64 are also four times more likely to have a computer than those over 65.
-This age-based variation should be considered when trying to increase broadband and computer usage across the state.
+In Florida, individuals ages 65 and older are nearly 00/ loss likely to have broadband Internet than those ages 19 to 64.
+Adulto ages 18-64 are a... variation should be considered when trying to increase broadband and computer usage across the state.